truenas/documentation/content/SCALE/SCALECLIReference/System/CLIKeychainCredential.md

 <code>system keychain_credential remote_ssh_semiautomatic_setup keychain_remote_ssh_semiautomatic_setup={"name":"grem1newkey", "url":"http://10.234.12.254/", "token":"remoteHostKeyToken", "admin_username":"admin", "password":"adminPassword", "username":"admin", "private_key":"2"}</code>

 Where:
-* *grem1newkey* is the name given the SSH credential on the remote TrueNAS system.
+* *grem1newkey* is the name given to the SSH credential on the remote TrueNAS system.
 * *http://10.234.12.254/* is the URL for the remote TrueNAS system.
 * *remoteHostKeyToken* is the remote host key (token)
 * *admin* is the administrator username for the remote system.